-Most visitors, however, are more interested in mastering the waves and the wind than contemplating the abstract aesthetics of its scenery.
-The second-largest island in the archipelago (after Tenerife), Fuerteventura has year-round sunshine and the biggest and best beaches in the Canaries.
+Most visitors, however, are more interested in mastering the waves and the wind than contemplating the raw aesthetics of the scenery.
+The second-largest island in the archipelago (after Tenerife), Fuerteventura has year-round sunshine (a blistering 3000 hours a year), and the biggest and best beaches in the Canaries.

-The island was granted the status of a Biosphere Reserve by Unesco in May 2009.
+The island was declared a Unesco Biosphere Reserve in 2009.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Fuerteventura.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Fuerteventura.